ga4gh/va-spec/schema/defs/annotation/Document.rst

       - `Extension <core.json#/$defs/Extension>`_
       - 0..m
       -
-   *  - doi
+   *  - xrefs
       - `CURIE <core.json#/$defs/CURIE>`_
-      - 0..1
+      - 0..m
-      - A Digital Object Identifier.
+      - An array of compact Uniform Resource Identifiers (CURIE) used to identify the document in other systems, such as digital object identifiers or PubMed IDs.
    *  - title
       - string
       - 0..1